Riley Greene Player Props: Tigers vs. Mets

 Mets Pitching Rankings

+- The Mets pitching staff is 18th in the league with a collective 8.7 strikeouts per nine innings.

-- The Mets have the 18th-ranked team ERA across all MLB pitching staffs (4.48).
+- The Mets have the 19th-ranked team ERA among all league pitching staffs (4.69).

-- Mets pitchers combine to give up 42 total home runs at a rate of 1.4 per game (third-most in the league).
+- Mets pitchers combine to allow 46 total home runs at a clip of 1.5 per game (third-most in the league).

-- The Mets will send Lucchesi (1-0) out to make his third start of the season.

-- The lefty last appeared on Thursday against the Washington Nationals, when he went 5 1/3 innings, allowing three earned runs while giving up five hits.
+- Verlander starts for the first time this season for the Mets.

+- The 40-year-old righty started and threw five innings when he last appeared Friday, Nov.
+4 against the Philadelphia Phillies.

 © 2023 Data Skrive.
 All rights reserved.